Not sure what to bring to college? Here is our ultimate college packing list for 2023.

 If you’re bringing a DSLR or other digital camera, don’t forget some extra SD cards!

-If you are bringing a film camera or the polaroid-style camera above, make sure to stock up on extra film so you don’t run out.
+If you are bringing a film camera, make sure to stock up on extra film so you don’t run out.

 127. Extension Cord

 DO NOT forget this one!
-As mentioned before, dorms often have weirdly spaced outlets and my room sophomore year had ONE usable outlet in the whole room!
+As mentioned before, dorms have weirdly spaced outlets, and my room sophomore year had ONE usable outlet in the whole room!

-Get at least one power strip with an extra long cord and ideally bring a couple of these; you will definitely use them.
+Get at least one power strip with an extra-long cord and, ideally, bring a couple of these; you will use them.

 128. Laptop Case

 You definitely need a laptop case to protect your investment.

-I love this kit for the MacBook Pro because it comes with a case, screen protector, and keyboard cover, all in a cute lavender color.
+I love this kit for the MacBook Air because it comes with a case, screen protector, and keyboard cover, all in an aesthetic rose-gray color.
 (They have a bunch of other colors, too!)

 129. Bluetooth Speaker

-Not an *essential* per se but a bluetooth speaker is super nice to have!
+Not an *essential* per see, but a Bluetooth speaker is super nice to have!

-Right now, it seems like everyone has an Echo Dot in their dorm — it’s a bluetooth speaker that includes Alexa so you can play music, check the weather, and more, all via voice command.
+Right now, it seems like everyone has an Echo Pop in their dorm — it’s a Bluetooth speaker that includes Alexa so you can play music, check the weather, and more, all via voice command.

 It’s nice to have a smart TV in your room if you want to watch your shows on a bigger screen instead of just your laptop.